This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-- Versatile: Use your favorite spices or seasoning blends to make it your own.
+- Versatile: Use your favorite seasonings or spice blends to match any meal.

-Looking for more single serving chicken breast recipes?
-Try our Chicken Parmesan, Chicken Cordon Bleu, Chicken Caprese, or Jerk Chicken.
+Looking for more chicken breast recipes?
+Try our single serving Chicken Parmesan, single serving Chicken Cordon Bleu, single serving Chicken Caprese, or single serving Jerk Chicken.

 Ingredients